seanbreckenridge/dotfiles/README.md

 #### LICENSE

-Unless where attributed, all is licensed under the MIT License:
+Unless where attributed, any customization and any scripts are licensed under the MIT License:

 MIT License